 Now that we have a simple way to identify our cost increasing cold-starts, we need a way to address them.

 One of the most popular ways of dealing with cold-starts is by using a runtime that has faster bootup and right now the fastest way to do that is by using Python.
-Based on a simple benchmark Nathan Malishev did a while back, it’s clear that Python is the clear winner.
+Based on a simple benchmark Nathan Malishev did a while back, it’s clear that Python is the winner.

-Use HTTP calls instead of HTTPSSerkan Özal has looked into this claim and using a simple function that accessed Dynamodb, he concluded that using HTTP instead of HTTPS is a lot faster, especially when using Lambdas with lower memory settings since the transaction is much simpler.
+Serkan Özal has looked into this claim and using a simple function that accessed DynamoDB, he concluded that using HTTP instead of HTTPS is a lot faster, especially when using Lambdas with lower memory settings since the transaction is much simpler.

 This might seem counterproductive to the already established goal of saving money on your Lambdas, but since you get charged by execution, it might make sense to increase the memory of your function thus having it execute a lot faster.
 Lambda containers also spin up considerably faster when the function has more memory so while this is probably not a universal solution to the cold-start issue there are some cases where this might make a lot of sense.

-Downgrade the memory of your functionsSometimes we overestimate the memory needs of a function and instead of upgrading by small memory increments we throw caution into the wind and go big.
-Since AWS Lambda has a linear pricing model, 1024mb is 8 times more expensive than 128mb and 3008mb is 24 times more expensive than 128.
-So you can imagine a scenario where you could cut the cust down 10x or even more just by making small memory adjustments.
+Sometimes we overestimate the memory needs of a function and instead of upgrading by small memory increments we throw caution to the wind and go big.
+Since AWS Lambda has a linear pricing model, 1024mb is 8 times more expensive than 128mb and 3008mb is 24 times more expensive than 128mb.
+So you can imagine a scenario where you could cut Lambda cost down 10x or even more just by making small memory adjustments.

-Let’s jump back to our Dashbird Lambda panel to look at execution speeds of our functions.
+Let’s jump back to our Dashbird Lambda panel to look at the execution speeds of our functions.
 After a few seconds, I see a function that looks suspicious.

-Decrease Lambda execution timeWe’ve talked about how Python is great at reducing boot-up times for your containers but as it turns out, for overall execution speed for warm containers Python might not be the best choice.
+We’ve talked about how Python is great at reducing boot-up times for your containers but as it turns out, for overall execution speed for warm containers Python might not be the best choice.

 Yun Zhi Lin wrote an excellent benchmark on this very subject where he went through all the runtimes available for AWS Lambda and compared the execution duration of each one.
 As it turns out, .Net Core 2.0 wins the race by a good margin with Node and Python coming in second and third.